meshula/LabFont2/status.md

 ### For LabFont2 Authors

 1. **Fix Backend Implementations**: Address the compilation errors in the WebGPU backend.

-2. **Update Tests**: Ensure tests are in sync with the current API implementation and fix failing tests.
+   - The WebGPU backend fails with "allocation of incomplete type 'labfont::WebGPUDevice'" errors
+   - Implement the WebGPUDevice class that is currently only forward-declared

+2. **Fix Backend Test Failures**:
+   - Metal backend tests fail with assertion errors (LAB_ERROR_NONE vs -7)
+   - Vulkan backend tests fail with errors related to MoltenVK (duplicate class implementation)
+   - Resolve the conflict between multiple MoltenVK libraries on macOS

+3. **Standardize Test Organization**:
+   - Consider creating Metal, Vulkan, and WebGPU versions of the context, resources, error, and memory tests
+   - Follow the established naming convention `test_BACKEND_feature.c/cpp` for all tests

-3. **Clarify Dependencies**: Update the README with a complete list of dependencies, including GLFW for examples.
+4. **Clarify Dependencies**: Update the README with a complete list of dependencies, including GLFW for examples.

-4. **Provide Build Instructions for All Platforms**: The current build scripts are macOS-specific and some have hardcoded paths.
+5. **Provide Build Instructions for All Platforms**: The current build scripts are macOS-specific and some have hardcoded paths.

-5. **Implement Missing Features**: Several advertised features like text rendering with styling and layout appear to be incomplete.
+6. **Implement Missing Features**: Several advertised features like text rendering with styling and layout appear to be incomplete.

-6. **Add Documentation**: Provide more detailed documentation on how to use the library and its various features.
+7. **Add Documentation**: Provide more detailed documentation on how to use the library and its various features.

-7. **Include Sample Fonts**: Consider including sample fonts for testing and examples.
+8. **Include Sample Fonts**: Consider including sample fonts for testing and examples.

+9. **Improve Error Handling**: The current error codes (-7) are not descriptive enough.
+Consider adding more specific error codes and messages.

 #### Checklist (Prioritized by Dependencies)